ChilliCream/hotchocolate-docs/website/versioned_docs/version-9.1.0-preview.33/resolvers.md

 Since, a lot of resolver logic, like the one in the above example, can be difficult to test and difficult to read, we also allow to create resolver types with the code-first approach.

-We can explicitly include resolvers from a resolver type the same way we are specifing our fields.
+We can explicitly include resolvers from a resolver type the same way we are specifying our fields.

 ```csharp
 descriptor.Field<PersonResolvers>(t => t.GetFriend(defaults)).Type<PersonType>();